- Shell V-Power Racing Team

 In 2020, McLaughlin clinched his third title as he left Supercars for his IndyCar dream.

-The achievements have followed the Ford squad being resurrected by Team Penske buying into Dick Johnson’s legendary outfit late in 2014.
+The achievements followed the Ford squad being resurrected by Team Penske buying into Dick Johnson’s legendary outfit late in 2014.

 DJR won seven drivers’ titles over the course of more than three decades; five for Johnson and one each for John Bowe and James Courtney, whose 2010 crown was the last before Penske's arrival.